We have re-opened submissions for PLL4.

 Submitting a New Proposal

-Contributors will be notified via e-mail by 31 October, 2019 regarding presentation acceptance.
-Following acceptance of their contribution, ALL presenters appearing in the program must confirm their participation and register for the PLL4 conference by 1 March 2020 to be included in the conference.
+Contributors will be notified via e-mail by 31 October, 2020 regarding presentation acceptance.
+Following acceptance of their contribution, ALL presenters appearing in the program must confirm their participation and register for the PLL4 conference by 1 March 2021 to be scheduled in the program.

 The official language of the conference is English.
 Accordingly, proposals must be written and accepted submissions must be presented in English.